Form-based code: Emergence

 Meanwhile, the accelerating scale of worldwide urban growth and the rapid expansion of the extent of cities heightened the need for regulatory tools better equipped to deal with such growth.
 The first serious attempt at creating a modern form-based code was done in 1982 to guide the development of the Florida resort town of Seaside by the husband and wife design team of Andres Duany and Elizabeth Plater-Zyberk.
 Realizing that designing an entire town would be an overwhelming task and would in the end lack the visual serendipity that only comes from myriad creative minds at work, they created a design code that established basic physical standards mapped to parcels, and then invited developers and architects to put their own distinctive stamp on their projects—but operating within those standards.
 The Seaside Code proved very successful; the resulting development of the town of Seaside is widely recognized as one of the most important and appealing planning efforts of the post-World War II era.

 Duany/Plater-Zyberk's codes and the work of subsequent form-based code practitioners are not top-down mandates from imperial designers as in the baroque era or the wishful thinking of design guidelines that lack enforceability, but are instead legal regulations adopted by units of local government.
 As regulations they possess police power; violators of the regulations can be cited, and their invocation or retraction must go through a legislative process.
 As such, the community plays a more forceful role in shaping its physical future.

+Impact on Housing and Affordability

+Form-Based codes encourage housing diversity by removing restrictive zoning barriers that prioritize single-family homes.
+Traditional Use-Based zoning often limits the construction of multi-unit housing in residential areas, contributing to urban sprawl and housing shortages.
+In contrast, Form-Based codes allow for a mix of housing types—including missing middle housing such as townhouses—within walkable, mixed-use neighbourhoods.
+This flexibility not only increases the housing supply, but also makes cities more affordable by reducing artificial land constraints.
+Cities such as Portland, Oregon USA have successfully used form-based codes to encourage housing development using Accessory Dwelling Units (ADU), fostering economically diverse and inclusive communities.